theashitranjan/Analyzing_Global_Video_Game_Sales_Trends/README.md

    ```

 4. **Open the notebook**
-   - Run `Project_3.ipynb` to explore the analysis.
+   - Run `analyzing_global_video_game_sales_trend.ipynb` to explore the analysis.
-   - Open `presentation.html` in your browser to view the project presentation.
+   - Open `presentation.pdf` in your browser to view the project presentation.

 ---